Home About Us Courses Schools Blogs Get Started

 • Install, repair, and maintain electrical systems

-• Handle wiring, circuit breakers, lighting, and power systems
+• Handle wiring, circuit breakers, lighting, and power distribution

 HVAC Technicians

-• Install and service heating, cooling, and ventilation systems
+• Install and maintain heating, cooling, and ventilation systems

-• Work on air conditioners, furnaces, refrigeration units, and ductwork
+• Work with air conditioners, furnaces, and refrigeration systems

-• May work in homes, schools, hospitals, or commercial buildings
+• Service systems in homes, schools, hospitals, and businesses

-HVAC Technician: Many complete a certificate or diploma in 9–12 months, sometimes followed by entry-level work or additional certification.
+• HVAC Technicians: Often complete certificate or diploma programs followed by entry-level work or additional certification

 Salary & Job Outlook (U.S. data – 2024)